Hotels near Red Hawk Nature Baseball Complex

 Are there extended-stay hotels near Red Hawk Nature Baseball Complex?

-Yes — several extended-stay hotels are available near Red Hawk Nature Baseball Complex.
-WoodSpring Suites Atlanta McDonough (0.71 mi) offers a full kitchen and on-site laundry.
-Extended Stay America Suites - Atlanta - Mcdonough (1.13 mi) offers a full kitchen and on-site laundry.
-Homewood Suites by Hilton Mcdonough (1.27 mi) offers a full kitchen and on-site laundry.
+Yes — WoodSpring Suites Atlanta McDonough (0.71 mi, from $73/night), Extended Stay America Suites - Atlanta - Mcdonough (1.13 mi, from $119/night), and Homewood Suites by Hilton Mcdonough (1.27 mi, from $130/night) are all extended-stay properties near Red Hawk Nature Baseball Complex, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Red Hawk Nature Baseball Complex?